vladmandic/pigallery/README.md

 - Multiple display themes (light & dark) and fully configurable user interface
 - Play with machine learning detection of live video using your camera

+### And on a server side
+- Analysis is always incremental so only new or modified images will be analyzed
+- All data is stored in a server-side database and original image is never modified

 ### And it's **FAST**

-- Initial access (no cache) of database with 10,000 images completes in less than 1 minute (depending on your network speed)
+- Initial access (no cache) of database with 10,000 images completes in less than 1 minute
+  (depending on your network speed)
 - Subsequent access (cached) with incremental database updates: less than 5 seconds for application startup and gallery load

 <br>